qbead/qbeadWebsite/content/book/transpile.md

 ⋮
 ```

 Finally, we just use Javascript to modify them.
 Each `<div class="ssw-codecontent">` has its own `SpinWheel` Javascript class that has methods with the same names as the C++ methods, so that the "transpiler" has an easy time hooking up to the virtual SpinWheel.
-For example, here is the Javascript version of the `drawFrame()`, without any painful bit-fidling that the hardware version required.
-We also include the class constructor, as it is responsible for acquiring handles for all the `div`s whose colors we will be changing (the virtual LEDs)
+For example, here is the Javascript version of the `drawFrame()`, without any painful bit-fiddling that the hardware version required.
+We also include the class constructor, as it is responsible for acquiring handles for all the `div`s whose colors we will be changing (the virtual LEDs).

 ```javascript
 constructor(container) {